ARTICLE

 Improve your credit score

 Lenders will assess the credit score of any applicant, regardless of their employment status.
-If you are self-employed, a good credit score is a great way to show your lender that despite your irregular income, you are capable of repaying your debts.
+If you are self-employed, a good credit score is a great way to show your lender that, despite your irregular income, you can repay your debts.

 Consider a secured loan